Jason Collier: Death and legacy

-During the NBA off-season, Collier died suddenly at the age of 28 on October 15, 2005 in Cumming, Georgia.
+During the NBA off-season, Collier died suddenly at the age of 28 on October 15, 2005, in Cumming, Georgia.
 His autopsy indicated that he died because of a "sudden heart rhythm disturbance caused by an abnormally enlarged heart."
-Georgia's chief medical examiner, Dr. Kris Sperry, said Collier's heart "was above the accepted limits, even for a man of his size", and said the organ was about one and a half times the size it should have been.
+Georgia's chief medical examiner, Kris Sperry, said Collier's heart "was above the accepted limits, even for a man of his size", and said the organ was about one and a half times the size it should have been.
 It was reported that he experienced shortness of breath before losing consciousness.
 Medical treatment was performed by emergency medical technicians, but Collier died en route to the hospital.

 The Hawks wore permanent black shoulder patches on their uniforms to honor Collier.
 In his honor, the NBA Development League, on which Collier played for a year in the Fayetteville Patriots and was named to the All-NBA Development League Team, unveiled in the following season the Jason Collier Sportsmanship Award.